lkrishna-cs/XPA-Hub/Anthem/README.md

 # Member Dataset

-This dataset is intended to be a synthetic dataset around healthcare members from a payer's perspective.
+This dataset is from Anthem and is intended to be a synthetic dataset around healthcare members from a payer's perspective.

 ## Assets
 * [data/](data/) - Dataset